Spasibo

 And yes, she’s aware of their breezeblock hearts,

-But all-in-all, it does alright.
+But still, it does alright.

 Developers on best behaviour,